 Minimizing the effects of stress through any means possible will greatly reduce digestive distress.
 Yoga, meditation, walking, exercise, therapy, massage, spending time in nature are just some ideas for reducing daily stress.
 Also, understanding our relationship with stress is important as stress will always be a part of life, but it’s our ability to process it, that can affect us.

 When we eat is just as important as what we eat.
 If you find yourself eating large dinners late at night, snacking before bed or even in the middle of the night, this could impact digestion in more ways than you think.
 Several studies suggest that eating the main meal before 3pm, is optimal for digestion but I realize that that’s nearly impossible in our harried, overly busy culture.
 But if we can make an effort to eat the last meal 3 hours before bed, this in itself can improve digestion as well as sleep.

 Yes, in a perfect world, we would all have wonderful digestive systems and our bodies would function optimally.
 Unfortunately many of us have found that not to be the case.
 But taking a digestive enzyme can help improve digestion by helping to break down harder to digest foods.
 Foods such as bananas, mangos, avocado, kefir, sauerkraut and ginger are among a select few that naturally contain digestive enzymes but if you’re not able to consume those on a daily basis, a digestive enzyme supplement can be beneficial.
 This is my absolute favorite I take every single day.

 An optimally functioning digestive system can have a drastic effect on the quality of our lives.
-And incorporating even one of these habits into your life, can have a life changing effect.
+And incorporating even one of these habits into your day can have a life-changing effect.
 After all, our health really begins in the gut.